Smooth rigidity for higher dimensional contact Anosov flows: Introduction

 \begin{corollary} Let $\phi_1^t\colon M_1\to M_2$ and $\phi_2^t\colon M_1\to M_2$ be contact Anosov flows, which are conjugate via a homeomorphism $h\colon M_1\to M_2$.
 Assume that the weak stable and unstable distributions of $\phi_1^t$ and $\phi_2^t$ are $C^{r}$ for some $r> 1$.
 Also assume that $\phi_1^t$ and $\phi_2^t$ are conformally $r$-pinched.
 Then $h$ is a $C^\infty$ diffeomorphism. \end{corollary}

-\begin{remark} In the above corollary one can replace the pinching assumption with the assumption about existence of a conformal periodic point.
+\begin{remark} In the above corollary one can replace the pinching assumption with an assumption about existence of a conformal periodic point.
 This is a periodic point $p=\phi_1^T(p)$ such that the linearized return map $D\phi_1^T\colon T_pM_1\to T_pM_1$ is conformal on $E^u_1(p)$ and $E^s_1(p)$.
 This modified statement can be proved with a different bootstrap argument recently used by the authors in~\cite{GRH3}.
-While more ad hoc, the assumption about existence of conformal periodic point does cover some flows which are not covered by the above corollary. \end{remark}
+While more ad hoc, the assumption about existence of conformal periodic point does cover some flows to which the above corollary does not apply. \end{remark}

-\begin{corollary} Let $\phi_i^t:T^1N_i\to T^1N_i$ be geodesic flows on negatively curved manifolds $(N,g_i)$, $i=1,2$ which are $C^0$ conjugate.
+\begin{corollary} Let $\phi_i^t:T^1N_i\to T^1N_i$ be geodesic flows on negatively curved manifolds $(N_i,g_i)$, $i=1,2$ which are $C^0$ conjugate.
 Assume that both metrics $g_1$ and $g_2$ are $1/2$-pinched.
-Then the conjugacy is $C^\infty$ smooth. \end{corollary} This, in particular, applies to geodesic flows of Riemannian metrics in a sufficiently small $C^2$-neighborhood of a hyperbolic metric: if two such metric have the same marked length spectrum (or, equivalently, are $C^0$ conjugate) then the conjugacy of geodesic flows is a $C^\infty$ diffeomorphism. \begin{corollary} Let $\phi^t$ be a geodesic flow on negatively curved $1/2$-pinched manifold.
+Then the conjugacy is $C^\infty$ smooth. \end{corollary} This, in particular, applies to geodesic flows of Riemannian metrics in a sufficiently small $C^2$-neighborhood of a hyperbolic metric: if two such metric have the same marked length spectrum (or, equivalently, are $C^0$ conjugate) then the conjugacy of geodesic flows is a $C^\infty$ diffeomorphism. \begin{corollary} Let $\phi^t$ be a geodesic flow on a negatively curved $1/2$-pinched manifold.
 Then there exists a $C^1$-neighborhood $\cU$ of $\phi^t$ such that if $\phi_1^t, \phi_2^t\in \cU$ are contact and conjugate, then the conjugacy is $C^\infty$ smooth. \end{corollary}

 We can also partially recover a geometric rigidity result of Hamendst\"adt~\cite{Ham}.